How Long Do You Have to Contest a Will or Trust?

 Is Contesting a Will After Distribution Possible?

 There is a reason why the state imposes a strict statute of limitations on contesting a will, and it is so estate beneficiaries can receive their distributions in a timely manner.
 Even if a will is not being challenged, the probate process can take close to a year, if not longer.
-If there is a contest, the process can be prolonged even more.
+A will contest can prolong the process even more.

 In general, it is best to contest the validity of a will before the will is admitted to probate and before distributions are made to beneficiaries under the will.
 For one, beneficiaries may have spent, sold or invested their inheritances, which can make those assets difficult to recover.
-Next, it is possible that some or all of the beneficiaries may be incentivized to oppose your will contest, and distributions from the estate can be used to fund their defense of the will at issue.
+Next, it is possible that some or all of the beneficiaries may be incentivized to oppose your will contest, and they can use their distributions from the estate to fund their defense of the will.
 Finally, it is important to consider the emotional costs of such a decision, as will contests can drag on for years, creating rifts among the family members involved.

 So, while in extremely rare circumstances, contesting a will after distribution may be possible, it will be an uphill and costly battle.
 Before making the decision to embark on it, it would be best to consult with an experienced estate lawyer.